MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-adoption-optimize-feedback-and-reporting.md

 - Who is approved to use this tool with me?
 - Is it safe for highly confidential information?
 - Who do I speak with to learn more about Microsoft Teams?
-- Something’s not working.
+- Something's not working.
 How do I get help?

 ## Invest in your champions